gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 (The above list is similar but not identical to that offered by Fuller, 2024: 280.^1)

-My contention is that these are largely *distinct* ways of "dividing the continuum" of experience, and that Oakeshott was most often offering a new vantage point from which to understand human experience, and not merely giving closely related poles in a dichotomy ever new names.
-Bu let us look at some cases where one of his commentators contends the latter is true.
+My contention is that these are largely *distinct* ways of "dividing the continuum" (see Eco, 1986: 44-45) of experience, and that Oakeshott was most often offering a new vantage point from which to understand human experience, and not merely giving closely related poles in a dichotomy ever new names.
+But let us look at some cases where one of his commentators contends the latter is true.

 1. Fuller's list is:
 - Empirical politics -- Ideological politics